 - GPA of 2.5 or greater

-- Prerequisite courses satisfied with LPN program or otherwise
+- Prerequisite courses satisfied with the LPN program or otherwise

 - LPN license in good standing with the State board of nursing

 Many of the basics of nursing are learned during the first year of nursing school, which is the LPN program.
-So LPNs already know the basics of patient care and some critical thinking skills.
+So LPNs are already well-versed in the basics of patient care and the human body.

 The LPN to RN curriculum requires graduates to be experts in:

 - Critical thinking